President/CEO David L. Piccoli, II. (left) pictured with Discovery House founder (and father) David L. Piccoli Sr. (right)

 Goals and communication

 Successful implementations rely heavily upon continuous and clear communications between the EHR vendor and EHR users.
-Before the implementation begins, a solid foundation should be set by providing a clear understanding of the process that should be expected.
-Every member of both teams should fully understand all requirements and who owns which responsibilities.
+Before the implementation begins, set a solid foundation by providing a clear understanding of the process.
+Every member of both teams should fully understand all requirements and who owns what responsibilities.

-Next, having a comprehensive procedures checklist goes a long way toward keeping everyone on track with what tasks are due and what is upcoming.
+Having a complete procedures checklist goes a long way toward keeping everyone on track with what tasks are due and what is upcoming.
 Part of the checklist procedure is to identify forms, templates, and systems settings.

 “They made us feel completely confident in the system in a week.
-They are all exceptional.
-And are wonderful, fun people too.”
+They are all exceptional.”

 Training and support

-Another important step is customizing comprehensive training before and after go-live.
-For our partners, these trainings are delivered both on-site and remotely by our team of training experts.
-Finally, after the implementation and training is complete, our Partner Support and Partner Services Teams take charge of the clinic’s ongoing care.
+Another critical step is customizing comprehensive training before and after go-live.
+For our partners, training is delivered both on-site and remotely by our team of training experts.
+After implementation and training are complete, our Partner Support and Partner Success Teams take charge of the clinic’s ongoing care.

 “I really like the new SMART System.
 It makes our job that much easier.
 The trainers were all friendly and helpful.
 They made our transition to SMART very easy.”